 Americans are notorious for using and not understanding the connotations of wanker (see the comments in that post for some stories).
 Americans imported wanker without necessarily knowing wank (to masturbate), and so it sounds like a fun, silly thing to call people.
 But calling someone a wanker is less like calling them a jerk, and more like calling them a jerk-off.
 In the other direction, we've noticed British students coming back from a year abroad in the US and using the youthy use of douche as an insult, but in social contexts in which my brothers/nephew would avoid it in the US (the family dinner table, with grandma.
 OK, ok, I'm talking about my brother-in-law).

 Newcastle Brown Ale's No Bollocks ad campaign is specific to America and it's not clear that such a campaign would be allowed in mass media in the UK.
 The Advertising Standards Authority's 'Deleting Expletives' [link is pdf] report of 2000 put bollocks as the 8th most offensive word according to the British public.
 (Wanker was 4th, before nigger or bastard.)
 Words lower in the 'severity of offence' list than bollocks include arsehole, twat and shit.
 Having typed these words, I have now guaranteed that my blog will not be readable from any school computer anywhere.
-But anyhow, the facts that (a) you can use this word on a billboard in the US and (b) someone has done so pretty much guarantees that the word is being used in the US in ways that it wouldn't be used in its native country.
+But anyhow, the facts that (a) you can use this word on a billboard in the US and (b) that someone has done so pretty much guarantees that the word is being used in the US in ways that it wouldn't be used in its native country.

 I've noted before examples of Americans using BrE expressions with distinctly non-BrE meanings, for instance snog and chat up.
 One I came across yesterday was an AmE speaker using BrE starkers (which means AmE barenaked) to mean 'crazy', having been misled by another BrE phrase, stark raving mad.
 There's more potential for that in the BrE-to-AmE direction, I think, because the pathways the words are travel(l)ing are narrower than the ones that go AmE-to-BrE.
 But there are still BrE uses of AmE words that are unlike the original meaning.
 I've talked about this before with reference to shotgun and I've known a few BrE speakers who've assumed that a raincheck is a refund.